A shrub growing to 2 metres tall and often as wide, with cream-white flowers.

-Terete (circular in cross-section) leaves are up to 11 centimetres long and terminate in a sharp point.
+The leaves are needle-shaped / terete (circular in cross-section), to about 10 cm long and about 2 mm wide, with a sharp point.
 Sometimes plants carry a few flat leaves.

 The type was collected at Port Dalrymple, Tasmania in 1804 and named in 1810.

 Hakea – named after Baron Christian Ludwig von Hake (Baron von Hake of Hanover, 1745-1818), an 18th-century German patron of botany (and for whom not a lot of information can be found).

 microcarpa – is a derived from the Greek words mikros (μικρός) meaning ‘small’ and karpos (καρπός) meaning ‘fruit’, referring to the small fruit.